People Want Us To Judge Their Character In Their "Am I The Jerk" Stories

 “NTJ

+Maybe my family is weird but that is so rude.
 I can’t imagine turning down a home-cooked meal and making someone order me takeout, even if I didn’t like what was cooked, let alone DEMANDING someone else’s food.

-Were your cousins raised in a barn?
+Edit: just to clear this up beforehand, you made your own food and you have medical reasons for needing to eat it.
 Your mother knew you had your own food prepped beforehand.
 I am of the firm belief that if you won’t eat what’s put in front of you, cook your own food.
-You cooked your own food.
-No issues there.”
-Maxibon1710

 5 points - Liked by Stagewhisperer, REHICKS72, Spaldingmonn and 2 more